GOTeDNA-OBON/gotedna/README.md

 ### Import data

-To import your data within GOTeDNA, it must be formatted within the GOTeDNA template Excel sheets prior to calling in the `read_data()` function.
+To import your data within GOTeDNA, it must be formatted within the GOTeDNA template Excel sheets.

 Please refer to Appendix 2 in the GOTeDNA manuscript to access the sample metadata, qPCR, and metabarcoding templates.